b3-exmo/b3-exmo.github.io/docs/Prophets/Brigham Young/Blood Atonement.md

 Within the above quote is footnote \#36:

 > *See, for example, Brigham Young, in Journal of Discourses, 4:53–54; and Heber C. Kimball, in Journal of Discourses, 7:16–21.
 This concept, which came to be known as blood atonement, was a stock component of anti-Mormon rhetoric in the 19th century.
-While many of the ==exaggerated claims== that appeared in the popular press and anti-Mormon literature are ==easily disproven==, it is ==likely== that ==in at least one instance==, a ==few Latter-day Saints acted== on this rhetoric.
+While many of the ==exaggerated claims== that appeared in the popular press and anti-Mormon literature are ==easily disproven==, it is ==likely== that ==in at least one instance==, a ==few Latter-day Saints acted== on this ==rhetoric==.
 Nevertheless, most Latter-day Saints seem to have recognized that the blood atonement sermons were, in the words of historian Paul Peterson, “==hyperbole== or incendiary talk” that were “likely designed to frighten church members into conforming with Latter-day Saint principles.
 To Saints with good intentions, they were calculated to cause alarm, introspection, and ultimately repentance.
 For those who refused to comply with Mormon standards, it was hoped such ominous threats would hasten their departure from the Territory.”*

 &nbsp;